double-buffer/elemental/README.md

 ```

 > [!TIP]
 > Please note that this code uses both Elemental and ElementalTools.
-In a real world app, you should compile your shaders offline with a tool.
+In a real world app, you should compile your shaders offline.

 > [!WARNING]
 > This code will only runs on platforms that support shader compilation.
 (Windows, MacOS, Linux)
 > If you want to run code on other platforms you should compile your shaders offline.

-You will find more examples in the [samples folder](samples).
+You will find detailled examples in the [samples folder](samples).